 Free Palmetto Breeze bus passes are available to TCL students based on financial need.
-Existing routes include stops in Beaufort, Bluffton, Hilton Head, Hampton, Allendale, Varnville and Yemassee.
-Passes are distributed on a first-come, first-serve basis.
-For details contact the Director of Intake services at 843 525-8229.
+Existing routes include stops in Beaufort, Bluffton, Hilton Head, Hampton, Allendale, Varnville and Yemassee, Passes are distributed on a first-come, first-serve basis, For details contact the Admissions Service Manager at 843 525-8229.